Hampson Brothers Rev. Frs.

 It was quoted that he said that all that was necessary for success in life was ‘a quick heel and the grace of God’.

 Rev. Fr.
 Anthony Hampson’s demise occurred on April 6th 1976 in Willow Park when he suffered a heart attack.
 He was interred in Kimmage.

 It was reported that Fr.
 Hampson was ‘A humble soul, a man of prayer, he was always ready for any call to serve in the Lord’s vineyard.’
 In his dealings with the students he was always high principled, yet understanding, firm, demanding yet scrupulously fair.
 His free time and holidays were provided to Sisters in the surrounding convents with his Retreats.

-The International Theologate in Fribourg, Germany was part of Dr Murphy’s new deal for the Irish province, bringing some of the future teachers etc. into contact with European thought and the representatives of the other provinces of the Congregation.
-There were in fact representatives from Poland, the USA, Switzerland, and France as well as the Irish; it was advantageous for young Irish students to study there for their Licentiate plus Doctorate.
+The International Theologate in Fribourg, Germany was part of Dr Murphy’s new deal for the Irish Province, bringing some of the future teachers etc. into contact with European thought & the Representatives of the other Provinces of the Congregation.
+There were in fact Representatives from Poland, the USA, Switzerland also France as well as the Irish; it was advantageous for young Irish students to study there for their Licentiate & Doctorate.

 Rev. Fr.
 John Joe

 While a student at Blackrock College he was elected Prefect for the years 1934 – 36 where he was commended for his ‘considerable talent for controlling young boys and men, he showed judgement and skill in all the arts of a school-master during his period of work as a prefect.
 Good humour and energy, especially in training rugby teams, were part of his gift.’